animalsina/jellyfin-androidtv/README.md

 ## A Fresh Take on Home Entertainment

 This fork focuses on giving Jellyfin Android TV a modern streaming service look and feel.
-The goal is to create a more polished, contemporary interface that feels familiar and intuitive for today's users.
+The goal is to create a more polished, contemporary interface that feels familiar and makes you want to scroll through your collection.

 ![Demo of the new interface](Jellyfin_Home_UI_Demo.gif)